 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 A Renegade History of the United States

-history that was published by Free Press on September 28, 2010 and has 382 pages.
+history in Paperback edition that was published by Free Press on September 28, 2010 and has 382 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 A look at what makes America great, how the discontented, the criminal, the bad citizens changed this country.
 Yep, Russell thinks history has expended too much time on the good people — settlers, abolitionists, capitalists, suffragists, conservatives and not enough on prostitutes, pirates, gangsters, and slaves who set the stage for change.